 In the High Horsepower field, Faurecia finalized in 2018 the acquisition of Hug Engineering, the European leader in complete exhaust gas purification systems for High Horsepower engines.
 This operation highlights a step forward in the strategy to improve air quality through world class aftertreatment systems for all types of diesel engines.
-The Group anticipates global market consolidation in this sector, enabling a few global players to directly supply engine OEMs.
+The Group anticipates global market consolidation in this sector, with an increasing share for emissionized engines, enabling a few global players to directly supply engine OEMs.